-- Right-click in the layer grid or use the Edit » Add Layer commands to add a layer.
-Adding a Surface Finish layer (copper) will also add a dielectric layer when an existing adjacent layer is also a Surface Finish layer.
+- Right-click in the layer grid, click the button or use the Edit » Add Layer commands to add a layer.
+The new layer will be added next to the layer currently selected in the grid.
+Adding a Signal or Plane (copper) layer will also add a dielectric layer when an existing adjacent layer is also a copper layer.

 - If the Stack Symmetry option is enabled in the Board section of the Properties panel, layers are added in matching pairs, centered around the mid-dielectric layer.

 - The layer Material can either be typed into the selected Material cell or selected in the Select Material dialog, which is accessed by clicking the button.

 - Surface Finish can be added to an outer copper layer by using the appropriate right-click sub-menu and adding a Surface Finish layer.

 - Internal copper layers include a Copper Orientation option which defines the direction that the copper is bonded to the core (and then etched from).
 Configure this to ensure the impedance calculations are accurate.

 - Copper layers also include an Orientation option.
 Configure this when a rigid-flex design has an internal/flex layer with components mounted on it, or when the design uses embedded components, to indicate the direction the component is oriented relative to that copper layer.